crisgarner/awesome-foundry/README.md

 - [DeFiVulnLabs](https://github.com/SunWeb3Sec/DeFiVulnLabs) - To learn common smart contract vulnerabilities using Foundry.
 - [How to test a contract function a million times](https://www.notonlyowner.com/learn/how-to-test-a-smart-contract-function-a-million-times/) - Tutorial about testing a function of OpenZeppelin Contracts library using foundry fuzzing.
 - [forge inspect $CONTRACT Tweetstorm by @w1nt3r_eth](https://twitter.com/w1nt3r_eth/status/1579486967963693057) - Twitter thread about how to use forge inspect $CONTRACT ir-optimized.
+- [Using Foundry to Explore Upgradeable Contracts (Part 1)](https://runtimeverification.com/blog/using-foundry-to-explore-upgradeable-contracts-part-1) - Using Foundry tests to illustrate the various techniques used to make contracts upgradeable.

 ## Projects Using Foundry